syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-MailMerge.md

 ## Performing Mail merge with business objects

-You can perform mail merge with business objects in a template document.
-The following code snippet shows how to perform mail merge with business objects
+You can perform Mail merge with business objects in a template document.
+The following code snippet shows how to perform Mail merge with business objects

 {% tabs %}